-Earwigs are easily recognised by their posterior cerci which are modified as pincers which are more curved in mature males than females (see Forficula auricularia above and below, which shows a whole male and the pincers of a female, and the male in the photograph below).
+Earwigs are easily recognised by their posterior cerci which are modified as pincers and are more curved in mature males than females (see Forficula auricularia above and below, which shows a whole male and the pincers of a female, and the male in the photograph below).

 Males do sometime use the pincers against each other when fighting over food or females, but mostly they are used in defence, predation, courtship and grooming.
 The pincers cannot harm humans.
 Below is a close up of the pincers of a male Forficula auricularia.